TiagoOlivoto/metan/cran-comments.md

 # Resubmission of package `metan`
 This is a **resubmission** for the new package `metan`.
-Now in version 1.2.0, I have incorporated the feedback kindly provided by Jelena Saf on December 20, 2019.
-See responses inline below.
+Now in version 1.2.1, I have incorporated the feedback kindly provided by Martina Schmirl on January 08, 2020.

 >
-* Please omit the redundant 'Provides functions for' from your description.
+Please add references describing the methods in your package also to the description field of your DESCRIPTION file in the form authors (year) <doi:...> authors (year) <arXiv:...> authors (year, ISBN:...) or only if none those are available:  <https:...> with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.
+(If you want to add a title as well please put it in quotes: "Title")

    * Done!
-Omitted *"Provides functions for"* from description file.

->
-* You write information messages to the console that cannot be easily suppressed.
-It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
-Instead of print()/cat() rather use message()/warning()  or if(verbose)cat(..) if you really have to write text to the console. (except for print() and summary() functions) F.i.: corr_plot.R

-   * In the function `corr_plot()` the message *"The factors ... where excluded to perform the analysis.
-Only numeric variables were used."* was deleted.
-Note that the progress bar can be supressed with the argument `progress`.

-Please, note that new functions were also included in this version.
-See the [News file](https://tiagoolivoto.github.io/metan/news/index.html) for more details.
+I've included references describing the methods in description field of the DESCRIPTION file.

 # Test environments

 - local OS X install, R 3.6.1